bitjson/bch-functions/readme.md

 ### Function Table

-The virtual machine (VM) is modified to add a new data structure: the `Function Table` is a data structure (such as a map or sparse array) that holds immutable byte vectors; it maps each defined function identifier to an immutable function body (the byte vector).
+The virtual machine (VM) is modified to add a new data structure: the `Function Table` is a map that holds immutable byte vectors; it maps each defined function identifier to an immutable function body (the byte vector).

-Due to VM limits, the function table does not exceed [Maximum Cumulative Depth](#maximum-cumulative-depth-max_cumulative_depth) in length/count, and the function table's held byte vectors do not exceed the [Stack Element Length Limit](https://github.com/bitjson/bch-vm-limits?#increased-stack-element-length-limit).
+Due to VM limits, the function table does not exceed [Maximum Memory Slots](#maximum-memory-slots-max_memory_slots) in defined function count, and the function table's held byte vectors do not exceed the [Stack Element Length Limit](https://github.com/bitjson/bch-vm-limits#increased-stack-element-length-limit).

 #### Defined Function Count